Reel SF

 ... and Now, in 1942 the William Mead Homes public housing project was built on the 15 acres alongside Leroy Street , still there today.

-The cops are next seen pursuing Val at a location yet to be found ... possibly the industrial area south of Market in San Francisco (that could be the Marin Headlands way in the distance).
+The cops are next seen pursuing Val at a location yet to be found ... possibly the industrial area south of Market in San Francisco.

 Then ...
 Val arrives at the bridge where a man is waiting for her.
 A train track on the right parallels the roadway over the bridge.